MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 ## Recognition is not One Score

 "Just one number, please."
 That's what my customer usually says when I respond with more than a single answer.
+Why do I respond with more than just one number?
+Because "it depends".
 A common enterprise pattern is to turn everything into a score:

 > fraud score
 > risk score